lxdnz254/CleanDataCourse/README.md

 Getting and Cleaning Data Course Project
 ========================================

+run_analysis.R file was created using R version 3.1.2 using Platform : x86_64-w64-mingw32/x64 (64-bit)

+It uses the packages
+* downloader
+* plyr
+* dplyr
+* tidyr
+* stringr

+the script will download and install latest packages for you.

 Download the run_analysis.R file and open in your R console

 run_analysis.R will check your working directory and ensure its set